jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 The first new block of code creates a ``MainAreaWidget`` instance, assigns it a unique ID, gives it a label that will appear as its tab title, makes the tab closable by the user, and adds a empty content ``Widget`` as its child.
-The second block of code add a new command labeled *Random Astronomy Picture* to JupyterLab.
+The second block of code adds a new command labeled *Random Astronomy Picture* to JupyterLab.
 When the command executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
 The last new line of code adds